TheLeonsver1/bevy_rhai/README.md

 # bevy_rhai

-A plugin to help loading `rhai` scripts into a Bevy game
+A plugin to help load `rhai` scripts into a Bevy game

 ## License